unstoppalezzz/Code.org-GameLab-to-Js-Compatibility-Layer/README.md

 You need to serve the project using a local server (for example, Live Server in VS Code or any other web server).

 Open the project URL in your browser.

-This ensures all images and scripts load correctly.